JamesMGreene/document.currentScript/README.md

 ### Loose

-If you are interested in getting the currently _executing_ script [regardless of the source/trigger of the exection], take a look at [JamesMGreene/currentExecutingScript](https://github.com/JamesMGreene/currentExecutingScript) instead.
+If you are interested in getting the currently _executing_ script [regardless of the source/trigger of the execution], take a look at [JamesMGreene/currentExecutingScript](https://github.com/JamesMGreene/currentExecutingScript) instead.

 ## Browser Compatibility